bnorthan/inf-428-data-analytics-online/Introduction/Schedule.md

 ### Discuss
 (5 points)
-Tell us about your self (Initial post)
+Tell us about your self (Initial post)?
-What is data science?
+How have you used datascience in your life?
-What is Machine Learning?
+What are some real life example of machine learning applications?

 ### Assignment 1
 Software Installation and running tests and workflows (15 points)